akijowski/home-server/packer/README.md

 This configuration is based off the work of [ChristianLempa](https://github.com/ChristianLempa/boilerplates/tree/main/packer/proxmox) with modifications to meet my requirements.

+Additional configuration is based off of [packer-proxmox-template](https://github.com/trfore/packer-proxmox-templates/tree/main).
+I trimmed it down to meet my more limited use case.

 ## Formatting

 Format packer files